DW Akademie and MethodKit launch podcast training tool in 13 languages | DW | 30.09.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-MethodKit for Podcasts was developed with experts from around the world to support the development and production of podcasts.
-The kit will be officially launched at the PodcastDay24 Conference in London on October 4.
+MethodKit for Podcasts was developed in cooperation with podcast experts to support the process of developing and producing podcasts.
+The kit will be launched at the PodcastDay24 Conference in London on October 4.

 DW Akademie is making moves into the expanding world of podcasting with its PodcasTraining project.
 The initiative aims to support media partners to develop, produce and distribute new audio formats that provide their audiences with reliable information they need to make sound decisions, especially during a crisis.